-Studies show that African American women die from breast cancer at a higher rate than their white counterparts.
-Doctors also know colon cancer is the second leading cause of death among African American women, and Black men are at a much higher risk for colon and prostate cancers.
+Studies show that Black women die from breast cancer at a higher rate than their white counterparts.
+Doctors also know colon cancer is the second leading cause of death among Black women, and Black men are at a much higher risk for colon and prostate cancers.

 How are you personally working to help address these issues?